 Will I need to visit campus while in the program?
 Standard and Executive students are required to attend at least one on-campus immersion while in the program.
 At these in-person weekend events, students are able to meet their peers and instructors and learn from leaders in the information field.
 Immersions are offered on campus two to three times per year.

-What is the typical MS in Information Management student like?
+What is the typical MS in Information Systems student like?
 Syracuse University’s School of Information Studies (iSchool) seeks students who want to harness the power of information to drive organizations forward.
 Learn more about where our students come from and where they go after graduation on our student and alumni profile page.
 We maintain high standards for accepting students to the online program—view more about admissions and application requirements on the Admissions Overview page.

 What is a Certificate of Advanced Study (CAS)?
 The iSchool offers Certificates of Advanced Study (CAS) in Data Science, Enterprise Technology Leadership, and Information Security Management that can be completed with no additional coursework if planned properly.
 The coursework for these certificates allows students to develop specialized skills to advance their careers.
 Learn more about our CAS offerings.